api

 Replenish rate1 token per second

-Each IP address gets an independent quota.
-Once the burst allowance is exhausted, requests are throttled to 1 per second until tokens replenish.
+each IP gets an independent quota. once the burst is exhausted, requests are throttled to 1 per second until tokens replenish.

 Text